POLITICAL THEORY OF LAW

 Learning outcomes of the course unit

-This course is intended to offer critical understanding of the politcal signifcance of legality, accounting for its moral background, its instrumental and non-instrumental value, and its use in state and extra-state context.
+This course aims at providing a critical understanding of the politcal significance of legality, accounting for its moral background, its instrumental and non-instrumental value, and its use in state and extra-state context.

 It is of help for the student to be aware of some fundamental notions in political philosophy, international and european law.

 Course contents summary

 This course is devoted to the role of the Rule of law principle, and analyses its historical evolution, firstly within the realm of the State, and secondly in the wider realms of international relations and of global governance.
 The main subjects revolve around the transformations due to the 'global governance' turn, on one side, and on the other the present role of law and the rule of law Principle beyond the State.
 Judicial debates and case law shall be constantly taken into account.